ANIK0409/fresherbranch-oct16/README.txt

-the first line entered on file creation the second line entered after HTML_assignment creation
+the first line entered on file creation, this is secon change for assignmet 2 the second line entered after HTML_assignment creation